Welcome to Global Studies!

-The Global Studies Program provides students with the opportunity to study international affairs from a variety of disciplinary perspectives.
+The Global Studies Department provides students with the opportunity to study international affairs from a variety of disciplinary perspectives.
 Whether pursuing the Major or the Minor, students can choose from an approved list of courses from Communication, Economics, History, Liberal Studies, Literature and Writing, Modern Language Studies, Philosophy, Political Science, Sociology, Visual and Performing Arts, and Women’s Studies.

 The Global Studies Major allows students to specialize in one of five geographic regions—the Americas, Asia, Europe, the Middle East and North Africa, or Sub-Saharan Africa—and two global-issue areas selected from the following list: